 Apron: (aka knick, swale, dip) the portion of a drain dip or modern waterbar that is excavated out of the trail tread to divert water off the trail.
 It consists of a descending ramp and rising backramp.
 The exact shape of the apron, though always broad and gradual, varies according to two different schools of thought.
-Some make it wider at the inside edge of the trail leading to a narrower outfall ditch and others make it wider at the outside edge without an outfall ditch.
+Some make it wider at the inside edge of the trail leading to a narrower outside edge without an outsall ditch.